cdrubin/pashlicks/README.md

   {( "menu.html" )}
 ```

+She could certainly process any filetype but I usually have her
+chew on HTML template files.

-I usually use something like :
+With usage something like :

 ``` bash
 lua pashlicks.lau _output